-^{} Assets on balance sheet not including equity exposures.
-Off-balance sheet items including equity exposures
+Assets on balance sheet not including equity exposures.
+Off-balance sheet items including equity exposures restructuring and including net loans of interbank and money market.

-11 Including accrued interest receivables and net of deferred incomes, allowances for doubtful accounts and allowances for revaluation from debt
+Including accrued interest receivables and net of deferred incomes, allowances for doubtful accounts and allowances for revaluation from debt

-37 Excluding accrued interest receivables and net of allowances for revaluation of securities and allowances for impairment of securities
+27 Excluding accrued interest receivables and net of allowances for revaluation of securities and allowances for impairment of securities

-Before multiplying credit conversion factor
+37 Before multiplying credit conversion factor

-[&]quot;Including equity-related derivatives
+" Including equity-related derivatives